American Institute of Applied Music

 Kate Sara Chittenden founded both the Metropolitan College of Music and the Synthetic Piano School.
-She served as Dean and head of the piano department at the founding Metropolitan College in 1892, and continued in both capacities at the American Institute until 1933.
+She served as dean and head of the piano department at the founding Metropolitan College in 1892 and continued in both capacities at the American Institute until 1933.

-The school aimed for systematic thoroughness, with emphasis upon pedagogical method, largely with reference to those expecting to teach.
+The school aimed for systematic thoroughness.
 The average enrollment was about 350 per year.
-The Grove's Dictionary of Music and Musicians published in 1920 stated that more than 1000 teachers had received certificates.
-The Institute was located at 212 West 59th Street.
+Grove's Dictionary of Music and Musicians, published in 1920, stated that more than 1,000 teachers had received certificates.
+The institute was located at 212 West 59th Street.

 Accreditation

-The National Association of Schools of Music, at its fifth annual meeting in 1928, accepted the Institute's application for membership.
+The National Association of Schools of Music, at its fifth annual meeting in 1928, accepted the institute's application for membership.

 Institutional structure

-New York's thirty-eighth University Convocation assembled June 25, 1900, in Albany and, among other things, granted a provisional charter to the American Institute of Applied Music, authorizing the issued of $15,000 capital stock.
+New York's thirty-eighth University Convocation assembled on June 25, 1900, in Albany and, among other things, granted a provisional charter to the American Institute of Applied Music, authorizing the issuing of $15,000 capital stock.
 The University of the State of New York represents colleges, academies and other institutions subject to the visitation of the Board of Regents.